prudhvi2244/aws-notes/aws-notes.md

 # What is Cloud Computing?
-** Cloud computing is the on-demand availability of computer system resources, especially data storage and computing power, without direct active management by the user.
+## Cloud computing is the on-demand availability of computer system resources, especially data storage and computing power, without direct active
+management by the user.
 Large clouds often have functions distributed over multiple locations, each of which is a data center.

-What is a Data Center?
+# What is a Data Center?
-A data center is a physical location that stores computing machines and their related hardware equipment.
+## A data center is a physical location that stores computing machines and their related hardware equipment.
 It contains the computing infrastructure that IT systems require, such as servers, data storage drives, and network equipment.

-What is Computing in Data Center?
+# What is Computing in Data Center?
-What is computing in data center?
-In the data center, compute refers to the processing power and memory required to run applications on a server.
+## In the data center, compute refers to the processing power and memory required to run applications on a server.
 It is one of the three major components of data center along with storage and networking.

-Types of cloud computing
+## Types of cloud computing
 ******************************
 There are four main types of cloud computing
 1)private clouds